hakandu-cyber/mid-core-game-analysis/critical-stirke-A B-testing/README.md

 **Reason:**

-Time-based rewards encourage passive play (idling), while match-based rewards require active participation and foster competition.
-Active engagement increases likelihood of interest in in-game offers with competitive advantage.
+Time-based reward systems may encourage players to stay in the game passively with low interaction.
+A player might leave the game open without seriously playing, just to collect rewards.
+In contrast, a match-based reward system keeps the player actively involved and creates a more competitive environment.
+As a result, the player may show more interest in in-game offers that provide a competitive advantage.

 **Target KPIs:**